Simonsberg

 Simonsberg (Simon's Mountain) is part of the Cape Fold Belt in the Western Cape province of South Africa.
-It is located between the towns of Stellenbosch, Paarl and Franschhoek, forming a prominent 1399 m high mountain, as it is detached from the other ranges in the winelands region.
+It is located between the towns of Stellenbosch, Paarl and Franschhoek, forming a prominent 1390 m high mountain, as it is detached from the other ranges in the winelands region.
+A hiking trail leads to the summit, as well as to one of the other peaks.
+The trail is accessible from a neighbouring wine farm.

 Simonsberg is named after Simon van der Stel, first governor of the Cape and founder and namesake of Stellenbosch and Simon's Town.
 The mountain has 7 caves as part of a mining project for silver.